jkirkwin/OO-Design-Class-Project-Revisited/README.md

 skills and get some more practice with Java.

 The project as assigned was comprised primarily of assignments 3 and 4.
-The specs for these can be found in /UVic/specs/. /UVic/project/ houses some residual documentation on the result of our project time.
+The specs for these can be found in `/UVic/specs/`. `/UVic/project/` houses some residual documentation on the result of our project time.

-TODO.md holds a list of tasks I would like to accomplish as part of this process, and changelog.md will house a list of code modifications made.
+`TODO.md` holds a list of tasks I would like to accomplish as part of this process

+# Project

+## Prerequisites
+Java 1.8
+JavaFX
+Gradle 4